Should I ask for a Temporary Resident Permit in my H&C claim?

 Question & AnswerShould I ask for a Temporary Resident Permit in my H&C claim?

-When you get a Temporary Resident Permit
+Who cannot ask for a Temporary Resident Permit